irfanonly/BankingSystem/README.md

 - **Overdraft Limit**: The overdraft limit is applicable only to checking type accounts.
 - **Account ID**: The application uses a `GUID` as the account ID.
 In a real-world scenario, it would likely be a formatted string.

-## Concurrcy
+## Features
-- ** concurrency addressed using transaction + RowVersion on the account table
+-  Concurrency addressed using transaction + RowVersion on the account table, DBconcurrecy exception will be thrown if mutiple entries tryinf to update same value
-- ** From the concurrency excception, we can implemnt retry mechanism (not implemented)
+-  Exception is handled on Middleware to make sure cleaner code

 ## Run the Application